Velocidex/velociraptor-docs/content/blog/2022/2022-01-05-release-notes-0.6.3/_index.md

 Additionally Velociraptor will now accept additional root certs embedded in its config file (Just add all the certs in PEM format under the `Client.Crypto.root_certs` key in the config file).
-This helps deployments that must use a MITM proxy or traffic inspection.
+This helps deployments that must use a MITM proxy or traffic inspection proxies.

 {{% notice note "Traffic inspection proxy" %}}

-When adding a Root Certificate to the config file, Velociraptor will treat that certificate as part of the public PKI roots - therefore you will need to have `Client.use_self_signed_ssl` as false.
+When adding a Root Certificate to the configuration file, Velociraptor will treat that certificate as part of the public PKI roots - therefore you will need to have `Client.use_self_signed_ssl` as false.

 This allows Velociraptor to trust the TLS connection - however, bear in mind that Velociraptor's internal encryption channel is still present!
 The MITM proxy will not be able to actually decode the data nor can it interfere with the communications by injecting or modifying data.
+Only the outer layer of TLS encryption can be stripped by the MITM proxy.

 {{% /notice %}}